Joint Delay-Phase Precoding Under True-Time Delay Constraints in Wideband Sub-THz Hybrid Massive MIMO Systems: Simulation Results

 \section{Simulation Results}

-In this section, we demonstrate the benefits of the proposed joint TTD and PS precoding by comparing it with the (i) state-of-the-art approach proposed in \cite{dai2021} and (ii) ideal analog precoding $\{\widetilde{\bF}^{\star}_k\}^{K}_{k=1}$ in \eqref{eqIdealAP} in terms of array gain and achievable rate performance.
-Throughout the simulation, the system parameters are set as follows unless otherwise stated: the central carrier frequency $f_c \= 300$ GHz, bandwidth $B \= 30$ GHz, the number of OFDM subcarriers $K \= 129$, number of transmit antennas $N_t \= 256 $, number of receive antennas $N_r \= 4$, number of RF chain $N_{RF} \= 4$, number of data stream $N_{s} \= 4$, and SNR $\rho \= 3$ dB.
-The number of TTDs per RF chain $M \= 16$, the number of PSs per TTD $N \=16$, and the maximum time delay $t_{\max} \= 340$ ps.
+{In this section, we demonstrate the benefits of the proposed joint TTD and PS precoding by comparing it with the state-of-the-art closed-form solution in \cite{dai2021} and iterative design with a least square solution in [43, Algorithm 1] in terms of array gain and computation time required to design TTD and PS values.
+We set the number of iterations for the benchmark [43, Algorithm 1] as $N_{iter} = 10$ to alternatingly design PS and TTD values.
+The numerical results are conducted on an Intel(R) Core(TM) i7-9850H CPU using MATLAB 2023a.} Throughout the simulation, the system parameters are set as follows unless otherwise stated: the central carrier frequency $f_c \= 300$ GHz, bandwidth $B \= 30$ GHz, the number of OFDM subcarriers $K \= 129$, number of transmit antennas $N_t \= 256 $, number of receive antennas $N_r \= 4$, number of RF chain $N_{RF} \= 4$, and number of data stream $N_{s} \= 4$.
+The number of TTDs per RF chain $M \= 16$, the number of PSs per TTD $N \=16$, and the maximum time delay {$t_{\max} = 320$ ps}.
 The AoDs and AoAs are uniformly drawn in $[\frac{-\pi}{2},\frac{\pi}{2}]$.